sujitdebnath/fau-bionet-project-ws23/README.md

 1. [Python3.x](https://www.python.org), and [Anaconda](https://anaconda.org) distribution (for Silicon Based MacOS)
 2. [Scanpy](https://scanpy.readthedocs.io/en/stable/) - it is a Python package and a scalable toolkit for analyzing single-cell gene expression data built jointly with [anndata](https://anndata.readthedocs.io/en/latest/).
 3. [Omicverse](https://omicverse.readthedocs.io/en/latest/) - Omicverse is the fundamental package for multi omics included bulk and single cell RNA-seq analysis with Python.
+4. [Streamlit](https://streamlit.io) - Streamlit is a promising open-source Python library, which enables developers to build attractive user interfaces in no time.

 ### Linux